jonlpersson/ed-latimore/site/_posts/2020-08-31-ed-latimore-quotes-about-sobriety.md

 [Check out more of my observations on sobriety by reading the entire article here.](/sobriety-benefits/)

-## Sober quotes from Ed Latimore's "Sober Letters To My Drunken Self"
+## Sober quotes from Ed Latimore’s “Sober Letters To My Drunken Self”

 Even though every addict has a different story, there are certain commonalities; one that is critical is the desire for acceptance.